OWASP/wstg/README.md

 [![Creative Commons License](https://licensebuttons.net/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/ "CC BY-SA 4.0")

-Welcome to the official repository for the Open Web Application Security Project (OWASP) Web Security Testing Guide (WSTG).
+Welcome to the official repository for the Open Web Application Security Project® (OWASP®) Web Security Testing Guide (WSTG).
 The WSTG is a comprehensive guide to testing the security of web applications and web services.
 Created by the collaborative efforts of security professionals and dedicated volunteers, the WSTG provides a framework of best practices used by penetration testers and organizations all over the world.

 We are currently working on release version 5.0.
 You can [read the current document here on GitHub](https://github.com/OWASP/wstg/tree/master/document).